HannaEb/codecademy-exercises/README.md

 ## About

-This repository contains a number of exercises from the [Codecademy Front-End Engineer](https://www.codecademy.com/learn/paths/front-end-engineer-career-path)career path.
+This repository contains a number of exercises from the [Codecademy Front-End Engineer](https://www.codecademy.com/learn/paths/front-end-engineer-career-path) career path.

-## Technologies Used
+## Technologies

 JavaScript.